adam-jackson-cog/local-dev-setup/README.md

   - Sequential Thinking for structured problem solving (if installed)
 - ✅ **Custom GitHub Copilot configurations** (if installed to projects)
 - ✅ **Productivity shortcuts** for common development tasks

-## 📋 Prerequisites

-- **macOS** (scripts are optimized for macOS environments)
-- **VS Code** installed
-- **Internet connection** for downloading packages
-- **Basic terminal access** (admin privileges not required)
-- **GitHub Copilot License** (see Enterprise License section below)

-## 🏢 Obtaining Enterprise GitHub Copilot License

-### For Cognizant Team Members

-To access GitHub Copilot through your Cognizant enterprise account, you'll need to request a license through the official software asset request process.

-For immediate assistance with license requests, contact your local IT support or development team lead.

 ### Examples
 ```bash